NotePlan/plugins/jgclark.QuickCapture/README.md

 - 'Where is your Inbox?': Select 'Daily' or 'Weekly' to use whatever is the current daily or weekly note.
 Or  choose 'Fixed' and then add the note title in the next setting
 - 'InboxTitle': If the previous setting is set to 'Fixed', this is where you set the Title of that note.
 (Default: "📥 Inbox".)
 - 'Where to add in Inbox?': either "prepend" (start) or "append" (end) in Inbox (and the other commands which use the term 'add').
 Note: if the note has frontmatter, the item will be added _after_ that.
+- 'Text to append to new inbox jots': optional text  (that can include hashtags, mentions or emojis) to add on the end of any text 'jots' captured to the inbox.
+By default it is '💡'.
-- 'Text to append to new inbox tasks': optional text  (that can include hashtags or mentions) to append to any tasks captured to the inbox.
+- 'Text to append to new inbox tasks': optional text  (that can include hashtags, mentions or emojis) to add on the end of any tasks captured to the inbox.

 ## Using from x-callback calls
 From v0.9 it's possible to call each of these commands from [outside NotePlan using the **x-callback mechanism**](https://help.noteplan.co/article/49-x-callback-url-scheme#runplugin).
 The URL calls all take the same form: